 - 1 package cocktail franks

-- I used my own judgment and wrapped the dough around the Cocktail frank and then cut off the excess.
+I used my judgment and wrapped the dough around the Cocktail frank and then cut off the excess.
 Otherize, just cut each triangle into 4ths, which is plenty.

-- In a small bowl, beat an egg, that you will be brushing on to the top of unbaked cocktail franks.
+In a small bowl, beat an egg that you will be brushed onto the top of unbaked cocktail franks

-- Continue to wrap them, until you have finished the package.
-I had to separate them into 2 batches, as they all wouldn’t fit.
-Make sure to spray the basket (air fryer) before you lie them on top, this way the dough doesn’t stick.
+Continue to wrap them until you have finished the package.
+I had to separate them into two batches, as they all wouldn’t fit.
+Make sure to spray the basket (air fryer) before you lie them on top.
+This way, the dough doesn’t stick.

-- Set the time for 5 minutes at 330 degrees F.
+Set the time for 5 minutes at 330 degrees F, air fryer setting.